emanuelpina/emanuelpina.pt/content/posts/goatcounter.md

 - Country name based on IP address;
 - A hash of the IP address, User-Agent, and random number.

-The script that by default you need to add to your site so GoatCounter can do is job is lightweight (~1.5kB).
-And there's a no-JavaScript image-based tracker option, or you can use it from your application's middleware.
+The script that by default you need to add to your site so GoatCounter can do its job is lightweight (~1.5kB), and there's a no-JavaScript image-based tracker option, or you can use it from your application's middleware.

 There's an [hosted version](https://goatcounter.com/) of GoatCounter that includes a free plan for non-commercial use or you can host it yourself.
-In either case, if you're going to use it for free, don't forget to, as you can, donate to the developer so he can pay is bills and continue support this project.
+In either case, if you're going to use it for free, don't forget to, as you can, donate to the developer so he can pay his bills and continue support this project.

-The [issues tracking](https://github.com/zgoat/goatcounter/issues/) is done on GitHub and you can join the [Telegram group](https://t.me/goatcounter) dedicated to this project.
+The [issues tracking](https://github.com/zgoat/goatcounter/issues/) is done on GitHub and you can join the project's [Telegram group](https://t.me/goatcounter).

 [^1]: [GoatCounter privacy policy](https://www.goatcounter.com/privacy/)